-Classification system to distinguish between the more and the less hazardous forms of selected pesticides based on acute risk to human health (that is the risk of single or multiple exposures over a relatively short period of time).
-It takes into consideration the toxicity of the technical active substance and also describes methods for the classification of formulations.
+verification: Verification conducted by an indentity that does not provide other services to the arsh, fen, peatland or water, whether natural or ermanent or temporary, with water that is static fresh, brackish or salt, including areas of marine lepth of which at low tide does not exceed six on system to distinguish between the more and zardous forms of selected pesticides based on o human health (that is the risk of single or multires over a relatively short period of time).
+It takes eration the toxicity of the technical active subalso describes methods for the classification of ns.